RockShwa/Head_First_Java/Chapter16/Ch16Notes.md

 # Serialization and File I/O - Saving Obejcts (and Text)

-// TODO: FIX THE BEATBOX AND FIGURE OUT THE JFILECHOOSER

 - Objects can be flattened and inflated; Objects have state and behavior
     - Behavior lives in the class, but state lives within each individual object
 - I/O: input/output